tyolab/data-forge-indicators-ext/README.md

 # data-forge-indicators-ext

-This is for the extension of [data forge indicators](https://data-forge.github.io/data-forge-indicators/).
+This is an extension of [data forge indicators](https://data-forge.github.io/data-forge-indicators/) with more indicators.

 ## OHLC Data
 basically we follow the data format as in the following: